DrWuHonglin/SFCDF-Net/README.md

 - Achieves efficient and precise multimodal remote sensing semantic segmentation
 - SFCDF-Net: A dual-stream multimodal semantic segmentation network with a multilevel fusion strategy.
 - A CCSI module is proposed to leverage selective interactions and attention-based enhancement for initial spatial refinement, effectively narrowing the modality gap and guiding subsequent frequency domain filtering.
-- We propose a DSF to dynamically filter and select informative frequency components in a data-driven manner, enabling effective cross-modal frequency domain interaction and noise suppression
+- We propose a DSF to dynamically filter and select informative frequency components in a data-driven manner, enabling effective cross-modal frequency domain interaction and noise suppression

 ## Results